odoo/documentation/legal/terms/enterprise.rst

 The Customer's sole and exclusive remedy and Odoo SA's only obligation for any breach of this warranty is for Odoo SA to resume the execution of the Services at no additional charge.

+.. [#cla1] External contributions are covered by a `Copyright License Agreement <https://www.odoo.com/cla>`_
+           that provides a permanent, free and irrevocable, copyright and patent licence to Odoo SA.

 .. _disclaimers: